w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 When more than half of the parachain validators agree that a particular parachain block candidate is a valid state transition, they prepare a _candidate receipt_.
 The candidate receipt is what will eventually be included into the Relay Chain state.
 It includes:

-- The parachain ID.
-- The collator's ID and signature.
-- A hash of the parent block's candidate receipt.
-- A Merkle root of the block's erasure-coded pieces.
-- A Merkle root of any outgoing messages.
-- A hash of the block.
-- The state root of the parachain before block execution.
-- The state root of the parachain after block execution.

-This information is **constant size** while the actual PoV block of the parachain can be variable length.
-It is enough information for anyone that obtains the full PoV block to verify the state transition contained inside of it.

 :::info The Relay Chain Submission Phase is made up by two phases of the Inclusion Pipeline